L-mbda/edgentweaks/README.md

 # AN IMPORTANT MESSAGE:

 As of Feburary 28 of 2023, I have officially decided to stop maintaining this project.
 This is partly because I am done with using edgenuity.
+This repository will however be open to the public, so anyone can build on the code that I have worked on in this project.

 <img src="https://user-images.githubusercontent.com/61808223/214761865-be211e02-95dd-463e-8852-37353e7aa847.png" width="300" height="200">